 I would advise against a generalised use of Lowestoft’s armorial bearings on its plaques.
 The town wasn’t made a borough until 29 August 1885 and the great majority of plaques both present and future will commemorate people and events well before that date.
 There will be occasions when display of the borough arms is appropriate, but careful thought needs to be applied to deciding when and in what context.

-On occasion alternative images have been used such as the train on the Lowestoft Railway Station Plaques but this is more of an exception.
-Therefore, if we are going to work with the spirit of the plaques it would be appropriate to continue with the original concept as far as possible.
+Although some alternative images have been used occasionally, such as the train on the Lowestoft Railway Station Plaques, the consistency of the traditional approach will be applied.

 3.3 Font

 At present there is a mixture of fonts which have been used.
-In future, there should be a standard font used across the plaques which should be of a “sans” format.
-Key information may be displayed in a larger font but bold fonts will be avoided.
+In future, this will be standardised to a font which maximises accessibility.
+Key information may be displayed in a larger font.
 The font will be white on the dark green background.

-Annual Review of Plaques
+Review of Plaques

-4.1 In the annual survey of the town, residents will be asked to nominate places and reasons for new plaques via a specific page on the LTC website about the heritage plaques.
-Residents will be able to nominate all year around.
+4.1 Residents will be asked to nominate places, people and events for new plaques and information about how to do this will be held on the Town Council’s website.
+Residents will be able to nominate all year round.

-4.2 In October of each year a working group will meet to discuss additions to the town’s portfolio of plaques.
-The group will consist of representatives of the town council, town historians, heritage societies and a member of the Waveney Youth Council.
+4.2 In October of each year a working group, appointed by the Town Council’s Assets, Inclusion and Development (AID) Committee, will meet to discuss additions to the town’s portfolio of plaques.
+The group will normally consist of representatives of the Town Council, one or two town historians, one or two representatives of heritage societies and a representative of the Waveney Youth Council.

-4.3 Each year the council will budget for ten plaques although this does not mean that ten plaques will be erected as the plaques should only be erected if there is genuine merit to their inclusion.
+4.3 Each year the Town Council will budget for a maximum of ten plaques.
+However, plaques will only be issued in cases of genuine merit.

-4.4 The working group will decide on which plaques it is recommending and what the wording/image on each plaque should be and prepare a report for the Town Council.
-The working group may include reserve recommendations in case one of the primary recommendations is not successful.
+4.4 The working group will decide which plaques it is recommending and the related wording and image for consideration at the next suitable AID meeting, which will make a recommendation to the next suitable Town Council meeting.

-4.5 The working group will send its report as a recommendation to the first January AID committee who will have delegated responsibility to approve the plaques as long as the budget has been allocated.

-4.6 At this point, the owners of the buildings/locations concerned will be contacted for permission using a standard letter and form.
-A period of two months should be allotted to this process.
-Any non-agreement in that time will then result in a reserve being offered a plaque.
+4.5 Following agreement by the Town Council, the owners of the buildings/locations concerned will be contacted for permission to place a plaque.
+Any absence of agreement agreement within two months of this request will result in the offer being withdrawn.

-4.7 This timetable will enable the design and agreement to be in place so that the plaques and be ordered in March of each year ready to be erected in April to ensure that they are on display for the main tourist season and hopefully attract repeat heritage visitors.

 Insurance and Agreements

 5.1 The Town Council will ensure that the plaques are covered by insurance and that necessary permission/agreements are held.

-Publicity

-6.1 The town council in liaison with the Heritage Centre will maintain a page on the Town Council website about the Heritage Plaques and will work with the Heritage Centre on maintaining a booklet on the plaques and heritage plaque trail.